 Most people do not want to accomplish anything special in their job.
-They simply go to work, do what is expected from them (and nothing more), and wait for the paycheck at the end of the month….
-However, you will have to present another attitude in an interview if you want to succeed.
+They simply go to work, do what is expected from them (and nothing more), and wait for the paycheck to arrive each month….
+However, you will have to present another attitude in an interview, at least if you want to succeed and get the job.

-Recruiters want to hear that you want to help them to prosper, that you strive to deliver some value day in day out, that you want to make a difference in your job.
+Recruiters want to hear that you want to help them to prosper, that you strive to deliver some value day in day out, that you want to make a difference with your work.

 Think the way the employer does

-I would really love to design some memorable campaigns and help this company to become famous, and to dominate the market.
-After all, I understand that if I do a good job, if this company prospers because of it, you will do your best to keep me happy in work, with good salary and benefits.
+I would really love to design some memorable campaigns and help this company to bdominate the market.
+After all, I understand that if I do a good job, if this company prospers because of my work, you will do your best to keep me happy, which means good salary and benefits.

 I just want to do my best for the employer, day in day out.
-I do not have big dreams, but I want to feel useful in my job, and bring real value to the team of designers.
+I do not have big dreams, but I want to feel good in job, and bring value to the team of designers.
 That’s what I want to accomplish on this position, and I believe to be ready to do it in your company.